tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/topology/topology-post.md

 - VM
 - VMScaleSet

 VNet Peering is also supported but will not appear as a resource.
-For two VNets, VNet1 and VNet2, that have peering enabled, they would be represented by an association between VNet1 and Vnet2 and an association of VNet2 with Vnet1.
+Two VNets, VNet1 and VNet2, that have peering enabled would be represented by an association VNet1 to Vnet2 and an association of VNet2 to Vnet1.

 ## Associations